milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 	   return -1
 ```

-Then write another script that imports sign.py and uses the sign function for printing the sign for [-8, -1, 0, 1, 6].
+write another script that imports sign.py (`import sign`) and uses the sign function for printing the sign for [-8, -1, 0, 1, 6].

 # 8. Dictionaries